-An Aurora College data management plan (DMP) and accompanying instructional guide were developed in 2018.
+• An Aurora College data management plan (DMP) and accompanying instructional guide were developed in 2018.

 - An RDM Working Group was established in 2021. - In 2022, work began on developing new RDM policies and procedures.
 These will outline standards and provide processes to ensure the College creates an environment that supports RDM best practices. - The Aurora College Libraries joined COPPUL and Borealis (formerly Scholars Portal) in 2022 and licensed a Borealis institutional platform.
 This gives Aurora College researchers the opportunity to publish and share research data and an additional option for secure storage and preservation.
-Representatives from the College Libraries have since attended webinars to gain knowledge that will allow them to support researchers using this service. - A new position (the Manager, Research Data Management) was created and positioned in the Research Services Office in 2023.
-This position will take the lead on day-to-day RDM activities, raise awareness of RDM amongst members of the College research community, and lead the various working groups that will develop institutional RDM strategies, policies, and procedures.
+Representatives from the College Libraries have since attended webinars to gain knowledge that will allow them to support researchers using this service.

+A new position (the Manager, Research Data Management) was created and positioned in the Research Services Office in 2023.
+This position will take the lead on day-today RDM activities, raise awareness of RDM amongst members of the

-Identified Shortfalls and Gaps
+IDENTIFIED SHORTFALLS AND GAPS

-- Formalized policies and procedures: At this time, the College has not finalized its policies, procedures, or processes related to RDM.
-Doing so will require a substantial effort and the involvement and cooperation of many members of the College research community. - Current RDM practices: The 2021 environmental scan demonstrated that RDM practices are informal and inconsistent.
+Formalized policies and procedures:

+At this time, the College has not finalized its policies, procedures, or processes related to RDM.
+Doing so will require a substantial effort and the involvement and cooperation of many members of the College research community.

+Current RDM practices: The 2021 environmental scan demonstrated that RDM practices are informal and inconsistent.
 Most College researchers have not yet adopted the Aurora College DMP and perform formal data management planning only when it is required by external funders.
-Although they recognize the benefits, researchers do not practice data sharing widely. - Capacity of current staff: There will be a substantial education and training requirement for existing College staff, many of whom have little to no experience with RDM, to develop the inhouse expertise needed to provide researchers with RDM support. - RDM specific staff: Although the Manager, Research Data Management was hired in 2023, it is unclear at this time if additional staff will be required in the College libraries or IT department to support the development of RDM practices. - RDM supports: Aside from the DMP and guide, RDM specific training, guidance, and services are still in the planning phase. - Resources: It is unclear at this time what RDM related equipment is needed to support RDM effectively on behalf of the institution, particularly as research by faculty and other members of the College research community increases. - Financial support: Although the Tri-Agencies have increased the RDM requirements for eligible institutions, it is not clear what long-term financial support is available for RDM at Aurora College.
+Although they recognize the benefits, researchers do not practice data sharing widely.

+Capacity of current staff: There will be a substantial education and training requirement for existing College staff, many of whom have little to no experience with RDM, to develop the in-house expertise needed to provide researchers with RDM support.

+RDM specific staff: Although the Manager, Research Data Management was hired in 2023, it is unclear at this time if additional staff College research community, and lead the various working groups that will develop institutional RDM strategies, policies, and procedures.

+will be required in the College libraries or IT department to support the development of RDM practices.

+RDM support: Aside from the DMP and guide, RDM specific training, guidance, and services are still in the planning phase.

+Resources: It is unclear at this time what RDM related equipment is needed to support RDM effectively on behalf of the institution, particularly as research by faculty and other members of the College research community increases.

+Financial support: Although the Tri-Agencies have increased the RDM requirements for eligible institutions, it is not clear what long-term financial support is available for RDM at Aurora College.
 The College received funding under a two-year pilot program for a portion of the increased costs associated with RDM and developed one new position (the Manager, Research Data Management).
 However, it is currently unclear what long-term sources of funding will offset the ongoing costs for the required personnel, equipment, or resources to manage the institution's data assets after that program concludes.

-Goals and Roadmap
+GOALS AND ROADMAP